 Without treatment, repeated childhood exposure to traumatic events can affect the brain and nervous system and increase health-risk behaviors (e.g., smoking, eating disorders, substance use, and high-risk activities).
-Research shows that child trauma survivors can be more likely to have long term health problems (e.g., diabetes and heart disease) or to die at an earlier age.
+Research shows that child trauma survivors can be more likely to have long-term health problems (e.g., diabetes and heart disease) or to die at an earlier age.
 Traumatic stress can also lead to increased use of health and mental health services and increased involvement with the child welfare and juvenile justice systems.
-Adult survivors of traumatic events may also have difficulty in establishing fulfilling relationships, and maintaining employment.
+Adult survivors of traumatic events may also have difficulty in establishing fulfilling relationships and maintaining employment.

-Untreated child traumatic stress can also contribute to many of the most pressing problems that individuals, families, and communities face, including poverty, crime, low academic achievement, addiction, mental health problems, and poor health outcomes.

-The cost of these problems is felt not only in human terms across generations, but also in dollars and cents.
-As an example, the Centers for Disease Control and Prevention recently reported that the total lifetime estimated cost associated with just one year of confirmed cases of child maltreatment alone is approximately \$124 billion2.
+Untreated child traumatic stress can also be part of many of the most pressing problems that individuals, families, and communities face, including poverty, crime, low academic achievement, addiction, mental health problems, and poor health outcomes.
+The cost of child trauma is felt in human terms across the lifespan, and also in dollars and cents.
+As an example, the Centers for Disease Control and Prevention recently reported that the total lifetime estimated cost associated with just one year of confirmed cases of child maltreatment alone is approximately \$124 billion.2

-What Can Be Done to Address the Problem?
+What Can Be Done To Address the Problem?

 Fortunately, there are evidence-based treatments and services that are highly effective for child traumatic stress.
 However, many children and families face barriers in receiving appropriate mental health care.
 Improving access to effective evidence-based treatments for children who experience traumatic stress can reduce suffering and decrease the costs of health care.
-As the leading federal initiative focused on child trauma in the US, the National Child Traumatic Stress Network (NCTSN) has made great strides in raising the standard of care for children and families.
+As the leading federal initiative focused on child trauma in the U.S., the National Child Traumatic Stress Network (NCTSN) has a long histrory of raising the standard of care for children and families.
 (See page 2 for more details).